| Folk Music / Local Music

 Janissary bands and Janissary bands used to work in various counties and

+fortresses of the country.
 The influential power of the Janissary band was also assessed by the

 Europeans and Military Music groups, Bands were established in various